Montgomery County, PA Tax Assessment Appeal Attorneys

 Tax Assessment Appeals

 Both residential and commercial property owners in Pennsylvania and New Jersey are subject to paying property taxes.
 These taxes go towards funding schools, their respective municipality, and the county.
 When deciding how much each property owner should pay in taxes, an assessment is done to determine the value of the property.
 If a property is sold for a different amount than what it is actually valued at, the taxes may fluctuate.
 After an assessment is completed, both the property owner and the taxing district have the opportunity to request an appeal.
 If you choose to request an appeal of your property taxes, you should consult with a qualified attorney.
-Friedman Schuman has over 40 years of experience assisting clients who wish to request an appeal.
+Friedman Schuman Layser has over 40 years of experience assisting clients who wish to request an appeal.
 Contact our firm today to schedule a consultation with our tax assessment appeal attorneys to discuss your legal matter.

 How do I appeal an assessment?